Your Charitable Giving Legacy

 Pass on a legacy of giving to your family

-A Program account can help you cultivate a giving tradition in your family and carry it on beyond your lifetime with the naming of a joint donor-advisor, secondary donor-advisor and/or successor(s).
+A Program account can help you cultivate a charitable giving tradition in your family and carry it on beyond your lifetime with the naming of a joint donor-advisor, secondary donor-advisor and/or successor(s).

-Others can easily participate in your charitable efforts by naming them as secondary donor-advisors.
-You determine which privileges (listed above) each person should enjoy.
+Friends or family can participate in your charitable giving efforts as secondary donor-advisors.
+You determine which privileges each person should enjoy.

-If no joint donor-advisor, successor, or beneficiary organization is named, account assets are transferred to The T. Rowe Price Program for Charitable Giving General Giving Fund upon your death.
+Please note: If no joint donor-advisor, successor, or beneficiary organization is named, account assets may be transferred to The T. Rowe Price Program for Charitable Giving General Giving Fund upon your death.
 The Program's General Giving Fund is used to make grants according to the Program's guidelines.
-It may also be used to cover administrative and overhead costs of the Program as a whole.
-Grants using assets from the General Giving Fund are determined by the Program's Board of Directors.